Korean grammar: Copulative and existential verbs

 The copula is only for "to be" in the sense of "A is B".
 For existence, Korean uses the existential verbs (or adjectives) 있다 (iss-ta, itda, "there is") and 없다 (eps-ta, eopda, "there isn't").
 The honorific existential verb for 있다 is 계시다 (kyeysi-ta, gyesida).

 Supporting verbs/adjectives

 Sometimes, just using an adverb is insufficient to express the exact meaning the speaker has in mind.
 The composition of a main verb (or adjective) and a supporting verb (or adjective) can be used in this case, alongside some grammatical features.
-Suffixes including -아/어 -a/eo, -게 -ge, -지 -ji, and -고 -go are taken by the main verb (or adjective), and the supporting verb (or a.) follows it and is conjugated.
+Suffixes including -아/어 -a/eo, -게 -ge, -지 -ji, and -고 -go are taken by the main verb (or adjective), and the supporting verb (or adjective) follows it and is conjugated.